-Take the 5x10 mm motor mount block and mark it as shown, 1-15/16" from the end on opposite sides.
-Draw a line connecting the two marks.
+Take the 5x10 mm motor mount block and mark it as shown using the motor mount angle template below, approximately 1-15/16" from the end.
 Saw the motor mount apart at the line.
 Glue one of the motor mount sticks to the chassis 5/8" from the top of the plywood part.
 Glue to the chassis and the mast.
 Make the angle 75 degrees as shown on the plan.
 Trim off a little of the other motor mount stick so that it clears the plywood chassis and glue this piece to the mast, chassis and the other motor mount piece.